European Foundation

 Views and reactions

-The Confederation of Independent Trade Unions in Bulgaria actively assists at the regional level for the implementation of the measure through its members.
+Despite not involved in the adoption of the measure, social partners have always supported the measure also by promoting it through their regional offices In particular, the Confederation of Independent Trade Unions in Bulgaria actively assists in the implementation of the measure through its members at the regional level.
 In addition, the confederation itself has taken a number of initiatives at local and national level in support of those in need, similar to that of the municipal administration.

 Sources